jruels/adv-ansible/labs/ansible-vault/index.md

 * Use ansible vault to secure `conf/confidential` with password "I love ansible".
 * Copy `bin/data-job.sh` to `/opt/data-job.sh` on each node in webservers and run asynchronously, without polling for status.
 * Create tags for the following tasks:
-   - `base-install` for `httpd` installation and service configuration.
+   - `base-install` for `apache` installation and service configuration.
    - `vhost` for virtual host deployment
    - `data-job` to execute the asynchronous data job.